madeso/bookshelf/content/books/97things/thing_22.md

 +++
-title = "Do Lots of Deliberate Practice" weight = 22
+title = "22: Do Lots of Deliberate Practice" weight = 22
 +++